 A message from today’s meditation:

 Imagine standing at the shore of an immense ocean.
 On the surface, you see ripples and waves – constantly moving, changing, appearing and disappearing.
 But beneath lies an entire world of depth, mystery, and boundless possibility.
-This ocean is who you truly are – limitless potential waiting to be explored.
+This is the ocean of your being – limitless potential waiting to be explored.

-Yet, it happens so easily that we live our entire lives caught in the shallows, hypnotized by the passing waves of thoughts that cross our minds.
+Yet, it happens so easily that we live our entire lives caught in the shallows.
+Captured by the ever churning waves on the surface of our busy minds, never even getting a glimpse of the beautiful depth to our souls.

 “As soon as you believe that a label you’ve put on yourself is true, you’ve limited something that is literally limitless, you’ve limited who you are into nothing but a thought.” – Adyashanti